XRG2014/yes-a-shell/README.md

 Now find this line and remove it in ```~/Documents/.bashrc``` and ```~/Documents/.profile```, or which ever file you used to install the yes command:

-(If the line doesn't exist in a file then you can ignore it and go to the next one.)
+(If the line doesn't exist in a file then you can ignore it and/or go to the next one.)

 ```
 alias yes="python3 -ub ~/Documents/bin/yes/yes.py"